Medically reviewed by Drugs.com. Last updated on Sep 8, 2020.

 Concerns related to adverse effects:

 • Cardiovascular effects: Elevated blood pressure or congestive heart disease may occur.
 Estrogen treatment for prostate cancer is associated with an increased risk of thrombosis or MI (including fatalities).
-Use with caution in patients with a history of thrombophlebitis, thrombosis, or thromboembolic disease.
+Use with caution in patients with a history of thrombophlebitis, thrombosis, or thromboembolic disease, especially if associated with estrogen therapy.
 Use with caution in patients with cerebrovascular disease or coronary artery disease.

 • Endocrine effects: Estrogenic effects may decrease testosterone levels; may cause gynecomastia and/or impotence.

-• Fluid retention: Peripheral edema (new onset or exacerbation) or congestive heart disease may occur.
+• Fluid retention: Peripheral edema (new onset or exacerbation) or congestive heart disease has been observed.
 Use with caution in patients where fluid accumulation may be poorly tolerated, including cardiovascular disease (HF or hypertension), migraine, seizure disorder or renal dysfunction.

 • Gastrointestinal toxicity: Estramustine is associated with a moderate emetic potential; antiemetics are recommended to prevent nausea and vomiting.

 • Glucose tolerance: Glucose tolerance may be decreased; use with caution in patients with diabetes mellitus.

 • Hepatic effects: Liver enzyme and bilirubin abnormalities may occur; monitor during and for 2 months after treatment.